Public Investment Fund: Establishment of LIV Golf

-In October 2021, a division of the PIF, Golf Saudi funded the establishment of the LIV Golf Investments, with Greg Norman declared to be its CEO.
-The private company introduced a professional tour, LIV Golf, also referred to as the Super Golf League.
+In October 2021, a division of the PIF, Golf Saudi, funded the establishment of LIV Golf Investments, with Greg Norman declared its CEO.
+The private company introduced a professional tour, LIV Golf, known beforehand as the Super Golf League.
 It came as a new challenge against the PGA Tour, after the World Golf Tour and the Premier Golf League.

 LIV Golf's strategy differed from other leagues as it offered the richest golf tournaments in history and was able to convince star players to take part.
-In June 2022, LIV Golf Invitational Series commenced its eight-event journey, with total prize money of $255 million.
-Saudi PIF backed the event with $2 billion in funds.
-Besides, LIV Golf offered the winner's prize money of $4 million, in comparison to PGA Championship’s $2.7 million.
-Some of the prominent professional golf players participated in the event, including Phil Mickelson, Dustin Johnson, Graeme McDowell, Sergio García, Martin Kaymer, Louis Oosthuizen, Charl Schwartzel and Lee Westwood.
+In June 2022, the LIV Golf Invitational Series commenced its eight-event season, with total prize money of $255 million.
+The Saudi PIF backed the event with $2 billion in funds.
+LIV Golf offered the winners prize of each regular event $4 million in prize money, in comparison to the PGA Championship’s $2.7 million.
+Some of the most prominent professional golf players participated in the event, including Phil Mickelson, Dustin Johnson, Graeme McDowell, Sergio García, Martin Kaymer, Louis Oosthuizen, Charl Schwartzel, and Lee Westwood.
 Dustin Johnson was allegedly paid $150 million to join the Saudi-backed series.
 Phil Mickelson also committed to the series after signing a $200 million contract.
-However, some other renowned players also rejected the new league.
-Tiger Woods turned down an offer worth nearly $1 billion.
+However, some other renowned players also rejected the new league, with Tiger Woods turning down an offer worth nearly $1 billion.
 A vocal critic of the tournament, Rory McIlroy also stood with PGA Tour and criticized players who joined LIV, stating they were "taking the easy way out".